 - Use your customized HTML templates for printing Mac & iOS device reports.

-- Quite basic tool to measure Mac Temperature.
+- Quite a basic tool to measure Mac Temperature.

 - Lacks customization.